 Thanks for volunteering to speak at Analyze Boulder!
 Our presenters are the core of the event, and we hear over and over that the quality of the talks at AB is what makes it cool.
 Ideal presentations are upbeat, fun, rapid-fire, funny, and succinct.
 The audience should be immediately psyched about what you found or did.

 We review all submissions, but do not accept all.
 We’ll contact you if your proposal fits the guidelines below.
 We highly recommend attending an event before presenting.

 Your presentation SHOULD:

-1. be explicitly focused on data (visualization, tools, technology, findings, insights…);
+1. be explicitly focused on data and your adventures with it (visualization, tools, technology, findings, insights…);

-2. have 1 - 2 slides focused on code or the technical details of what you did;
+2. have 1 - 2 slides on code or technical details, otherwise be geared to a general & varied audience;

 - Please send slides to firstname.lastname@example.org on or before the Sunday prior to the meetup.

 - Please arrive at least 15 minutes early to the meetup for a quick briefing.

 - You may use your own machine or ours, just let us know which when you send your slides.